mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 Example: Surveying a planet with a highly turbulent atmosphere, Variss's scout ship undergoes an avionics failure and the ship goes into a high-velocity nosedive.
 The referee sets the Stress Level at 11.
-Variss has End 8 (+0) and Survival 1.
+Variss has End8 (+0) and Survival 1.
 He needs to roll 10 or more to remain calm.

 Variss rolls 4, adjusted to 5 for his Survival.
 His effect is –3 (5-8), so all skills until the nosedive can be corrected will be at a –3DM.
 Luckily,